-Learn how to grow cannabis in South Africa.
-All that you need to know about starting your personal medical or recreational cannabis grow.
+Grow legal cannabis in South Africa.
+All that you need to know about starting your personal medical or recreational cannabis grow without a license.

 Back in the day, if you were lucky, you’d get your hands on a decent grow book and follow that to the letter.
 Nice and eazy lemon hazy.
-But now there’s frankly an overwhelming amount of info available out there on how to produce potent weed that drips with dankness, which can make it almost impossible for new growers to figure out where to begin.
-So let’s take a look at the essentials of how to grow Cannabis in South Africa.
+But now there’s frankly an overwhelming amount of info available on how to produce potent weed that drips with dankness.
+This also can makes it almost impossible for new growers to figure out where to begin.
+So let’s take a look at the essentials of how to grow legal Cannabis in South Africa.

-You do not need a license to grow cannabis for personal use in South Africa.
+Do I need a license to grow legal cannabis in South Africa?

 Whether you are aiming to grow a few grams or a few kilos, it’s not worth while investing loads of time and energy into something that will be average at best due to it having mediocre genes.
 There are endless local and international options out there and we’ve put together a great guide of some of our favorites here.

-Adversely, the endless selection of options may lead some to collect more seeds than they know what to do with.
+The endless selection of options can lead some to collect more seeds than they know what to do with.
 Start with a couple and take it from there as it’s futile to hoard more seeds than you can practically grow.

 Keep it simple